Advantages And Disadvantages of Irrigation

 Direct advantages of Irrigation

-Following 4 types of direct advantages of irrigation are described below:
+Following are the 4 types of direct advantages of irrigation:

 (i) Increase in Food Production